Wire-Network/wire-docs/docs/introduction/glossary.md

 ## Account Name

 An account name is a human-readable identifier that is stored on the blockchain.
-Standard account names can only contain the characters .abcdefghijklmnopqrstuvwxyz12345. a-z (lowercase), 1-5 and . (period), must start with a letter or a number; cannot start or end with period.
+Account names can only contain the characters .abcdefghijklmnopqrstuvwxyz12345. a-z (lowercase), 1-5 and . (period), must start with a letter or a number; cannot start or end with period.
 It can be 13 characters and one of them has to be a period.

-The ability to choose a username is granted to T4 users.
+The ability to choose a username is granted to T4 tier.

 ---